Joint Authority Fisheries

 Other catches, including illegal fishing

 Queensland and the Northern Territory collect catch data for target species taken by recreational fishers and charter vessels.
 The Northern Prawn Fishery also takes some red snappers as byproduct.

 Fishing for red snappers occurs in Indonesia’s waters, particularly trawling in the Arafura Sea (Blaber et al. 2005).
-Saddletail snapper is the dominant red snapper caught in this area.
-An Australian-Indonesian project in 1999–2000, supported by the Australian Centre for International Agricultural Research (ACIAR), examined the connectivity between Australian and Indonesian stocks.
+Saddletail snapper is the dominant species caught in this area.
+An Australian–Indonesian project in 1999–2000, supported by the Australian Centre for International Agricultural Research (ACIAR), examined the relationship between Australian and Indonesian stocks.
 The project found that catch levels of red snappers at that time would be unsustainable in the longer term, and that data collection and licensing systems in Indonesia were inadequate.
 The project provided a catalyst for changes to management arrangements in Australia and Indonesia.

 Quantities of red snappers have been documented on Indonesian vessels that have been apprehended fishing illegally in northern Australian waters (Mckey 2008).
 Illegal fishing has decreased, but the extent of catch and the impact on Australian stocks have not been fully quantified.
 A more recent ACIAR-supported project used data and modelling outcomes from the northern Australian harvest strategy for tropical snappers (O’Neill et al. 2011) to develop new fisheries policy and management frameworks, fishery-specific stock assessment processes, and improved frameworks for managing red snapper stocks in Indonesia that include the control and management of illegal, unreported and unregulated fishing.
 The outcomes of this project are reported in West et al. (2013).

 Status of stocks